 Moving to this land presented some concerns, one of which is that we are in zone 5, even some areas here are zone 4.
 We have a two-week variance in temperature as compared to Buffalo and Eden, which is zone 6.
 Meaning, we can get a frost two weeks earlier than Buffalo in the fall and two weeks later in the spring.

 So why farm here?
 Our first visit to the farm was telling.
 Stewart took his shovel to the cornfield behind the house and dug.
 It was then that a light went on for him; he had carefully and diligently found a place that could make the business of farming work.
 It had good tillable ground, fresh water and barns.
 I fell in love with the house, barns and surrounding hills.
-We thought it might be hard to truck our products so far into the city, which was our main market outlet.
+We thought it might be hard to truck our products into the city, which was our main market outlet.
 But the CSA keeps us intimately connected with our customers and many of them adjusted to the move to this beautiful place with us.
 Now, we focus on improving the land that we farm on and keeping or customers happy.
-We’ve planted over 4000 trees, fixed water drainage, and limed the soils and continually work with a soil lab to remineralize the ground that we work.
-We are slowly restoring the gamble roofed dairy barn that if neglected anymore would become like so many other barns, a casualty of modern life.
+We’ve certified our vegetable fields organic (through NOFA-NY), planted over 4000 trees, fixed water drainage, and limed the soils and continually work with a soil lab to remineralize the ground that we work.
+We restored the gamble roofed dairy barn that if neglected anymore would become like so many other barns, a casualty of modern life.
 We have become part of the rural fabric of this little piece of countryside and are happy to live and farm here.